moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 non-profit World Bicycle Relief.
 I mentored 5 teaching assistants in the above described courses.
 I have also mentored 3 post graduate and 11 undergraduate researchers on various projects.
 One of the post graduates, Scott Kresie, wrote a conference paper and presented at ICSC 2017.
-Lastly, I mentored two [extracurricular?] students teams.
+Lastly, I mentored two extracurricular student teams.
 The Solar Boat Team took 2nd place at both the 2017 and 2018 competitions, has secured external funding close to $10k, and has grown to a 20+ member, popular team.
-The Quadriplegic Friendly Tricycle Team raised over
-$18k and completed their `tricycle design`_.
+The Quadriplegic Friendly Tricycle Team raised over $18k and completed their `tricycle design`_.
+Both of these teams have supported projects for EME 185.

 .. _his MSc: https://doi.org/10.6084/m9.figshare.c.4114595.v1
 .. _tricycle design: https://objects-us-east-1.dream.io/mechmotum/quad-friendly-trike.png